segatti21/segatti21github.io/_pages/about.md

 ---

+Elizabeth has a deep passion for engineering, causing her to pursue various avenues of the field in educational, research, and industrial settings.
+These experiences have set her up to fully appreciate what can be accomplished by learning more through Additive Manufacturing.

 ## Education

-Elizabeth has a deep passion for engineering, which has caused her to pursue various avenues of education

 * Vanderbilt University Class of 2025
   * Bachelor of Engineering